refaktor/rye-website/content/meet_rye/specifics/injected_blocks.md

 ### Functions

-As explained before, we have more than one _function_ for constructing functions. `fn1` is a function that takes one anonymouse argument, and it's injected into function block.
+As explained before, we have more than one _function_ for constructing functions. `fn1` is a function that takes one anonymouse argument, and injects it into the function block.
 Either way, the first argument is always injected into the function block.

 ```clojure
 add10: fn { a } { a + 10 }